nareshh74/kata-bootstraps/csharp/dotnet6/DotnetStarter.Logic/Mars Rover/workplan.md

  - move shud move 1 point
  - out of bounds check
  - get position shud return correct position
+ - shudnt move a rover that is not in the grid
  - sequence of steps